Kelly’s Duck Stew

 Here my husband is teaching my son how to make duck stew.

 Wash and scrub the veggies.
 There is no need to peel them.
-Coarsely chop the onions, thickly slice the celery and carrots, and mince and mash the peeled apple.
+Coarsely chop the onions, slice the celery and carrots thickly, and mince the peeled apple.
 Set veggies aside.

 Prepare the stew: